National Straw Hat Day

 They block the sun, keep the rain off, evoke a simpler time and place, and look timelessly stylish.
 If you don’t have a straw hat yet, it might be time to get one.

 Why would so simple a garment as a straw hat have a day of its own?
 Well now, that’s just what we’re here to answer!
 Straw hats have been found in almost every culture throughout the world, with different styles and techniques used to make them as needed for that area’s needs.
 The reasons for their use may be surprising to you, as well as the tenacity with which they’ve remained a rather standard piece of attire even into the modern age.
-Straw Hat Day commemorates these amazingly pieces of headwear, so hang on as we discuss:
+National Straw Hat Day commemorates these amazing pieces of headwear, so hang on as we discuss:

-The History of Straw Hat Day
+History of National Straw Hat Day

 When we say that the straw hat goes back a very long way and is part of just about every culture in the world, we aren’t kidding.
 Straw hats are known to go back to before the Middle Ages all throughout the West and into the Orient.
 Since then, numerous styles have appeared, and some of them are so important that they have become indelibly tied to a culture or a place, and in some cases a person.